Genetic Testing Overview

-Over 80 genes have been identified as "epilepsy genes", with hundreds more known to cause other genetic disorders that can be accompanied by epilepsy or seizures.66
+- Over 200 genes have been identified as "epilepsy genes", with hundreds more known to cause other genetic disorders that can be accompanied by epilepsy or seizures.

-Providing a unifying diagnosis as to the cause of an individual's symptoms
+- Provides a unifying diagnosis as to the cause of an individual's symptoms.

-Allowing for targeted medical management of other symptoms associated with the condition
+- Allows for targeted medical management of other symptoms associated with the condition.

-Reducing the need for additional repeated studies such as neuroimaging
+- Reduces the need for additional repeated studies such as neuroimaging.

-Allowing families to connect with a specific disease community and increase advocacy
+- Allows families to connect with a specific disease community for support and to coordinate advocacy and research efforts.

-Providing accurate recurrence risk information for patients and their families
+- Provides accurate recurrence risk information for affected individuals and their families.

 A general overview of each type of test is presented below:

-Epilepsy gene panels- Gene panels utilize next-generation sequencing (NGS) technology to analyze multiple epilepsy-associated genes simultaneously.
-There are several commercial laboratories that currently offer this type of testing, and panels can vary dramatically in regards to number of genes included, ranging from approximately 100 to >500 genes, as well as cost and turn-around time.
-Certain labs may also offer smaller, more phenotype specific panels.
-Some panels may also include genes with disputed or limited gene-disease validity, meaning clear evidence confirming that variants in that gene cause epilepsy is lacking.70 The diagnostic yield of epilepsy gene panels is estimated to be approximately 23%65, though this may vary based on additional factors such as age of seizure onset, clinical indication, and family history.71
+Epilepsy gene panels - Gene panels utilize next-generation sequencing (NGS) technology to analyze multiple genes known to be associated with epilepsy simultaneously.
+There are several commercial laboratories that currently offer this type of testing, and panels can vary dramatically regarding the number of genes included, ranging from approximately 100 to >500 genes, as well as cost and turn-around time.
+Some panels may also include genes where the association with epilepsy is disputed.
+The diagnostic yield of epilepsy gene panels is approximately 20%, though this may vary based on additional factors such as age of seizure onset, clinical indication, and family history.

-Whole-exome sequencing (WES)- WES utilizes NGS to sequence all of the exons, or protein coding regions, in an individual's DNA.
-Estimated diagnostic yield is approximately 32%,65 with higher diagnostic yields achieved when testing is performed using a trio-based analysis (child and both parents) versus proband only testing.72 Because this testing analyzes the entirety of an individual's exome, there is also the possibility for medically significant genetic variants to be identified in genes unrelated to epilepsy (secondary findings).
-It has therefore been recommended by the American College of Genetics and Genomics (ACMG) that patients undergoing genome-scale genetic testing, such as WES, provide written informed consent that is obtained by a qualified genetics health-care professional and that patients should be offered the option to opt-out of receiving secondary findings after receiving appropriate counseling regarding the implications of this.73
+Whole-exome sequencing (WES) - WES utilizes NGS to sequence all the exons, or protein coding regions, in an individual's DNA.
+WES is explanatory in approximately 30% of patients with epilepsy.
+The likelihood the test will be explanatory for a person’s epilepsy is higher when the child as well as both biological parents are tested (trio-based analysis).
+Because this testing analyzes the entirety of an individual's exome, there is also the possibility for medically significant genetic variants to be identified in genes unrelated to epilepsy (secondary findings).
+It has therefore been recommended by the American College of Medical Genetics and Genomics (ACMG) that patients undergoing genome-scale genetic testing, such as WES, provide written informed consent that is obtained by a qualified genetics health-care professional and that patients should be offered the option to opt-out of receiving secondary findings after receiving appropriate counseling.

-Individual tests can vary significantly in sensitivity, ability to identify variants of interest in disease genes, and diagnostic yield.
-For example, some gene panels can detect smaller, intragenic exon-level deletions and duplications whereas others cannot.
-Additionally, broad based tests such as WES may not provide 100% coverage for all genes of interest.
+- Individual tests can vary significantly in their ability to identify variants of interest in disease genes.
+For example, some gene panels can detect small deletions and duplications whereas others cannot.
+Additionally, broad tests such as WES may not provide 100% coverage for all genes of interest.

-All genetic tests have the possibility of identifying "variants of uncertain significance," genetic changes for which the implications or clinical significance is unknown.
+- All genetic tests have the possibility of identifying "variants of uncertain significance," genetic changes for which the implications or clinical significance is unknown.
 In some cases, this uncertainty can be resolved by additional workup, such as testing of other family members.
 In other cases, this uncertainty may remain.
-More extensive testing, such as gene panels with more genes included, increases the likelihood of identifying these types of variants.
+More extensive testing, such as gene panels with more genes included or WES, increases the likelihood of identifying these types of variants.

-Testing may identify incidental findings, with unforeseen medical and psychosocial consequences.
+- Testing may identify incidental or secondary findings, such as changes in genes associated with heart disease or an increased risk for cancer, with unforeseen medical and psychosocial consequences.

-Genetic testing that includes sequencing of multiple family members, such as trio-based WES, has the potential to identify unanticipated information such as misattributed paternity.74
+- Genetic testing that includes sequencing of multiple family members, such as trio-based WES, has the potential to identify unanticipated information such as misattributed paternity.

-A negative genetic test does not rule out the possibility that there is still an underlying genetic etiology for a child's epilepsy.
-This could be due to limitations to the testing technology, human error, or limitations to our current understanding, as our knowledge regarding epilepsy genetics is continually evolving.75 Reanalysis of exome sequencing data for patients in whom no diagnosis is initially found may therefore be warranted and may increase overall diagnostic yields.76
+- A negative genetic test does not rule out the possibility that there is still an underlying genetic etiology for a child's epilepsy.
+This could be due to limitations to the testing technology, human error, or limitations to our current understanding, as our knowledge regarding epilepsy genetics is rapidly evolving.
+Reanalysis of exome sequencing data for patients in whom no diagnosis is initially found may therefore be warranted and may increase overall diagnostic yields.

-Because of these complexities, appropriate pre- and posttest counseling is imperative to ensure families understand the potential risks and benefits of genetic testing.77 Involvement of a genetic counselor or referral to a center with physicians experienced in epilepsy genetics should be considered whenever possible.
+- Because of these complexities, appropriate pre- and post-test counseling is imperative to ensure families understand the potential risks and benefits of genetic testing.
+Involvement of a genetic counselor or referral to a center with physicians experienced in epilepsy genetics should be considered whenever possible.